Alice-MacQueen/switchgrassGWAS/index.md

 ## Background

 The switchgrass (*Panicum virgatum*) diversity panel, the <b>pvdiv</b>
-panel, is now being grown at many common gardens across the United States and Mexico.
+panel, is being grown at many common gardens across the United States and Mexico.
 Many researchers are measuring phenotypes on this panel to understand the genes and genetic regions affecting these phenotypes.

 This package provides the code for fast, less memory intensive genome-wide association (GWAS) using